agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```ts
 MY_COLLECTION.collect({id: 1, name: "jeff"}, ["group1", "group2"]);
 ```
-The `collect()` method will take care of the creation of not existing Groups.
+The `collect()` method will take care of crating non-existing Groups.
-For instance if the _'group1'_ doesn't exist, a Group with the initial itemKeys ('[1]'), and the key 'group1' will be created by the Collection.
+For instance if we assume that the Group with the `groupKey` _'group1'_ doesn't exist yet.
+Then a Group with the initial itemKeys '[1]', and the `groupkey` 'group1' will be created by the Collection.
 ```ts
 // Groups of Collection
 {